ibm-cloud-docs/vmwaresolutions/services/caveonix_ordering.md

 # Ordering Caveonix RiskForesight
 {: #caveonix_ordering}

-You can include the Caveonix RiskForesight™ service with a new vCenter Server® instance or add the service to your existing vCenter Server instance.
+You can include the Caveonix RiskForesight™ service with a new VMware vCenter Server® instance or add the service to your existing vCenter Server instance.

 ## Ordering Caveonix RiskForesight for a new instance
 {: #caveonix_ordering-new}